 Halley House is committed to maths being engaging, practical and investigatory.
 We want all children to experience success in and be confident in maths, helping to set a solid foundation for study in KS3.
 We encourage pupils to see the relevance of their mathematical knowledge in the wider world, and teach in a way that supports them to use their mathematical skills and knowledge practically in their lives.

 We follow the scheme Power Maths, a UK curriculum mastery programme designed to spark curiosity and excitement and nurture confidence in maths.
 The scheme ensures children are exposed to maths in a variety of ways and solve questions in context.

-There are three key features that provide pupils with a deep understanding of mathematics.
+The key features that provide pupils with a deep mathematical understanding are:

 Children use concrete manipulatives (objects) and pictorial representations (pictures), before moving to abstract symbols (numbers and signs).

 The way that children speak and write about mathematics has been shown to have an impact on their success.
-Maths Mastery use a carefully sequenced, structured approach to introduce and reinforce mathematical vocabulary.
+We use a carefully sequenced, structured approach to introduce and reinforce mathematical vocabulary.
 Every lesson includes opportunities for children to explain or justify their mathematical reasoning.